 Drobot took exception to specific statements plaintiffs’ attorneys made during a July television interview with Los Angeles station KTTV Fox 11 and a subsequent CBS radio interview about the medical fraud and personal injury cases pending against him and his company Healthsmart Pacific.

-“Michael Drobot’s defamation lawsuit was a baseless scare tactic meant to intimidate and distract us from focusing on the real harm suffered by our clients”, said Brian Kabateck of the Los Angeles based law firm, Kabateck Brown Kellner.
+“Michael Drobot’s defamation lawsuit was a baseless scare tactic meant to intimidate and distract us from focusing on the real harm suffered by our clients”, said Brian Kabateck of the Los Angeles based law firm, Kabateck LLP.
 “We will not be bullied into abandoning our mission of exposing dangerous medical products that can hurt consumers.”

 In February 2014, Drobot pled guilty to government allegations that he paid kickbacks to surgeons for referring patients to Healthsmart Pacific.
 Prosecutors says Drobot also paid $28,000 in bribes to state Sen. Ron Calderon, (D) Montebello to support favorable legislation involving workers’ compensation laws.